-Dr. Donald Voltz, MD discusses how the electronic medical records of today is merely a duplication of the past and how future EMR systems must align medical professionals with data that needs to be collaborative.
+Dr. Donald Voltz, MD, discusses how today’s electronic medical records are merely a duplication of the past and how future EMR systems must align medical professionals with collaborative data.

 The open question regarding Electronic Medical Records (EMRs) is what they now offer the medical community and what would medical professionals need and envision for the next generation.

 The Henry Ford adage: “If I had asked people what they wanted, they would have said faster horses.”
-This quote has been used to counter criticism from physicians with respect to EMR adoption and use.
-This would be a more solid argument if EMR’s brought novel and impactful power to the delivery of healthcare, but today’s EMRs are nothing more than the electronic duplication of the medical record that has existed since the 20’s.
+This quote has been used to counter criticism from physicians concerning EMR adoption and use.
+This would be a more solid argument if EMR’s brought novel and impactful power to healthcare delivery, but today’s EMRs are nothing more than the electronic duplication of the medical record that has existed since the 20’s.

-Having personally used the three largest EMR’s, I am amazed at the errors present in the systems and the use of duct tape solutions such as scanning paper records into the system rather than integration with other healthcare systems.
-The most widely deployed hospital EMRs are built upon database technology from the 60’s.
-The user experience, with patient data entry and the access of that data for care management are rudimentary at best.
+Having personally used the three largest EMRs, I am amazed at the errors present in the systems and the use of duct tape solutions, such as scanning paper records into the system rather than integrating with other healthcare systems.
+The most widely deployed hospital EMRs are built upon database technology from the 1960s.
+The user experience with patient data entry and access to that data for care management is rudimentary at best.

-Physicians, patients and the healthcare industry should expect EMRs to at least support physicians and other healthcare providers in accomplishing their goal of taking care of patients.
-Unfortunately, many social media platforms sport far more usability and access to information than EMRs, while maintaining security and integrity of data.
+Physicians, patients, and the healthcare industry should expect EMRs to at least support physicians and other healthcare providers in accomplishing their goal of taking care of patients.
+Unfortunately, many social media platforms offer far more usability and access to information than EMRs while maintaining data security and integrity.

 Related: Can EHRs Achieve the Interoperability We Need?